Maarc/csa/doc/CSA-UserManual.md

 | recalculate | Recalculate scores for a prior run                                      |
 | ui  | Launch a local web server listening at localhost:3001                    |

-If you want help on any of these commands simple type CSA help and the command name, such as:
+If you want help on any of these commands simple type `csa help` and the command name, such as:

 `csa help rules`